-- Factor #1 Ability to apply sound, independent judgment in developing solutions to program management problems.
-Applicants are encouraged to cite relevant examples of problem-solving in their application. - Factor #2 Ability to work independently under pressure, often with extremely short deadlines.
-Applicants are encouraged to cite relevant examples in their application. - Factor #3 Ability to conduct complex analyses involving program data and information.
-Applicants are encouraged to provide brief examples of past work and to describe unique approaches to analyses. - Factor #4 Demonstrated ability to speak and write clearly and concisely.
-Applications (written and interviews) will be evaluated based on content as well as on the applicant's writing, presentation, and communication skills. - Factor #5 Demonstrated social and interpersonal skills illustrated by the ability to interact in a team setting, or with counterparts, on both the lowest and highest political, social, and economic levels. - Factor #6 General knowledge of USG policies and regulations, including a familiarity with general terms and acronyms and resourcefulness in researching policy and regulation questions.
+- Factor #1 Demonstrated knowledge of administrative concepts and practices and ability to apply and adapt that knowledge to a specific office setting.
+Ability to apply sound, independent judgment in identifying management or administrative problems and proposing solutions to them.
+Applicants are encouraged to cite relevant examples of problem-solving in their application; - Factor #2 Ability to effectively balance a wide variety of tasks and work independently under pressure, often with extremely short deadlines.
+Applicants are encouraged to cite relevant examples in their application; - Factor #3 Demonstrated attention to detail and ability to conduct sound financial analysis, planning, tracking and scheduling.
+Applicants are encouraged to provide brief examples of past work and to describe unique approaches to analyses; - Factor #4 Demonstrated ability to prioritize and follow up on one's own workload actions without prompting, while also being able to track and prioritize actions that need to be followed up by a team or division leader.
+Applicants are encouraged to cite relevant examples in their application;

+Factor #5 Demonstrated ability to speak and write clearly and concisely.
+Applications (written and interviews) will be evaluated based on content as well as on the applicant's writing, presentation, and communication skills;